ewendel/elm-workshop/book/memory/LEVEL4.md

 **Task:**

 -   Create a type alias for our deck of cards.
--   Create a union type for representing the group of a card.
+-   Create a custom type for representing the group of a card.
 -   Add `group` as a field in our `Card` type

 ### 4.2 Housekeeping part two